Triyuginarayan Temple: Structure

-The Triyuginarayan temple resembles the temple of Kedarnath in architectural style and hence attracts a lot of devotees.
+The Triyuginarayan temple resembles the Kedarnath Temple in architectural style and hence attracts a lot of devotees.
 The present shrine is also called as Akhand Dhuni temple.
 It is believed to have been built by Adi Shankaracharya.
 Adi Shankaracharya is credited with building many temples in the Uttarakhand region.
-The shrine houses a silver, 2-foot image of god Vishnu (Narayana), accompanied with consort – goddess of wealth Lakshmi and the goddess of music and learning – Saraswati.
+The shrine houses a silver, 2-foot image of god Vishnu (Narayana), accompanied with wife – goddess of wealth Lakshmi and the goddess of music and learning – Saraswati.

 In front of the temple, the havana-kund with the eternal flame - the witness of the wedding of Shiva and Parvati - is situated.
 Devotees add samidha (sacrificial offerings of wood) to the flame and collect the ashes as blessings.
 A stone called the Brahma Shila – in front of temple – is regarded as the exact spot of the divine marriage.
 A water stream called Saraswati Ganga originates in the courtyard of the temple.
 It fills all the holy ponds in the vicinity.
 The ponds of Rudra Kund, Vishnu Kund, Brahma Kund and Saraswati Kund are holy spots situated near the temple.
 Rudra Kund is for bathing, Vishnu for cleansing, Brahma for sipping and Saraswati for offering libations.